Semantic Superiority vs. Forensic Efficiency: A Comparative Analysis of Deep Learning and Psycholinguistics for Business Email Compromise Detection: Results and Analysis

 \subsection{Learning Dynamics}

 Figure~\ref{fig:learning} shows the learning curve for CatBoost.
-The model reaches optimal AUC performance with approximately 3,000 training examples, with validation performance plateauing at 0.9983 AUC.
-The training curve remains at 1.0000 throughout, indicating the model has sufficient capacity without overfitting due to proper regularization.
+The model reaches optimal AUC performance with approximately 2,000 training examples, with validation performance plateauing near 0.986 AUC.
+The training curve remains at 1.0000 throughout, indicating the model has sufficient capacity without overfitting due to proper regularisation.